Shur Creative Partners / Hasbro Intelligence Brief

 Hasbro brings IP, manufacturing, and sign-off.
 We bring the rest.
 That is the whole deal.

-VII · The Ask
+VII · The First-Meeting Request

 First-meeting ask